Haverford College Athletic Department Visitors Guide

 - Any tents used for tailgating must not exceed 10’x20’ in size and must be weighted in some way so that they do not blow away and become dangerous projectiles

-- All waste and food items must be placed in the nearest dumpster, by tailgating participants, at the conclusion of the tailgate.
-For locations of all the dumpsters on campus, please refer to this map.
+- All waste & food items must be placed in the nearest trash receptacle at the conclusion of the tailgate.
+It is advised that tailgates bring additional trash bags.

 - Grilling – propane, charcoal or open fires are prohibited.
 Grills are strictly limited to those supplied and supervised by the Dining Center.
 Please contact a Dining Center Manager at 610-896-1108 to make arrangements.